Kubaryt/KT_rulings/README.md

 ## Current state of project

 - ATM I have completed most of ruling content managing features, all JavaScript cose for them is in content managing handling file.
-- I am currently working on CSS for making this site centered and good looking, in dark theme.
+- I am currently working on CSS for making this site centered and good looking, in dark theme, trying to do it using grid and flex,
+- I also want to change inline onclicks for event listeners,
 - Next I will do JavaScript for generating ruling.